Identifiability of causal graphs under nonadditive conditionally parametric causal models: Inference

-A causal graph is said to be \textbf{plausible} under the causal model $\mathcal{M}$ if the joint distribution \textit{can} be generated under model $\mathcal{M}$ with such a graph.
-The algorithm in Table \ref{tableDefinitions} describes the main steps to test the plausibility.
-If one direction is plausible and the other is not, we consider the former as a final estimate.
-Problems arise if both directions have the same plausibility.
-If both directions are plausible, it suggests an unidentifiable setup (or we have insufficient data).
-If both directions are unplausible, it suggests that certain assumptions are not fulfilled or that our estimate $\hat{f}^{\leftarrow}$ (resp $\hat{\theta}$) is not appropriate.
+We say that a DAG $\mathcal{G}$ is \textbf{plausible} under $CPCM(F)$ model if the joint distribution \textit{can} be generated via $CPCM(F)$ model with graph $\mathcal{G}$.
+The Algorithm~\ref{Algorithm1} describes the main steps to test the plausibility and estimation of $\mathcal{G}$ in the bivariate case.

-The estimation of $\hat{f}^{\leftarrow}$ without additional assumptions is rather difficult and has to be based on a more restricted model.
-Under CPCM, this reduces to an estimation of $\hat{\theta}(X_1)$ in the first step.
-This can be done using any machine learning algorithm, such as GAM, GAMLSS, random forest, or neural networks.
-For the third step (test of independence), we can use a kernel-based HSIC test \citep{Kernel_based_tests} or a copula-based test \citep{copula_based_independence_test}.
+An estimation of ${\theta}(X_1)$ in Step 1a) is discussed in detail in Appendix~\ref{Appendix_consistency}.
+It can be performed using any suitable machine learning method, such as GAM, GAMLSS, random forests, or neural networks \citep{GAM, GAMLSS}.
+For the independence test in Step 1b), one may use the HSIC test (kernel-based Hilbert–Schmidt independence criterion; \cite{Kernel_based_tests}) or a copula-based test \citep{copula_based_independence_test}.

-If $(X_1, X_2)$ follow $CPCM(F)$ with an identifiable causal graph, it is easy to show that our proposed estimation of the causal graph is consistent---that is, the true causal graph is recovered with probability tending to one as the number of data tends to infinity. \cite{reviewANMMooij} show that, if $(X_1, X_2)$ follows an additive noise model, then the estimation of the causal graph (using a suitable regression method and HSIC) is consistent. \cite{sun2023causeeffect} consider an analogous result in the context of location-scale models.
-It is straightforward to show the analogous results for CPCM, with the assumption that the estimator $\hat{\theta}$ is \textit{suitable}.
-Let $(X_{i,1}, X_{i,2})_{i=1}^n$ be a random sample from $(X_1, X_2)$.
-For a given function $\theta$, define $\varepsilon_i:=F(X_{i,2}; \theta(X_{i,1}))$ and for an estimator $\hat{\theta}$ let $\hat{\varepsilon}_i:=F(X_{i,2}; \hat{\theta}(X_{i,1})), i=1, \dots, n$.
-Then, we say that the estimator $\hat{\theta}$ is \textbf{suitable}, if

-where the expectation is taken with respect to the distribution of the random sample.
-This property was shown for a few special cases in certain classical estimators such as GAM \citep{GAM} or GAMLSS \citep{GAMLSS}.